DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 end
 ```
 #### DoS Module
 The DoS module that is contained in the repository contains additional code to describe and show what is happening.
 The following will show a minimal definition of the *run* function for the DoS module.
+It will a

 The purpose of the DoS module is to send a specially crafted message which will exploit a buffer overflow  to crash the chat server.
 We will need to do the following.
 1. Connect to the server.